Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 ![Suspicious barcode](../assets/stack-the-flags-2020/barcode.jpg)
 <center><i>Suspicious barcode</i></center>

 Reading the barcode on my phone's barcode/qr code scanner yielded no results, probably because it was looking for a link.
 Googling for an online barcode reader, I found [this](https://online-barcode-reader.inliteresearch.com/), which read and interpreted the barcode as `25 October 2020`.

 We've got the date!
-I am much more inclined to believe that this is the correct date than the red herring that was in the File Modification Date, as this information is purposefully shown to us as compared to the other one.
+I am much more inclined to believe that this is the correct date than the apparent red herring that was in the File Modification Date, as this information is purposefully shown to us as compared to the other one.

 Hence we have the second part of the flag now, making it `1.286647_103.846836_2020:10:25_`.
 We just need to find the time.

 As said earlier, the time must be in the afternoon, and must be after noon.
-Given that we ~~have~~ had only 3 tries, we can probably bruteforce it within the 'afternoon' time range.
+Given that we ~~have~~ had only 3 tries, we can probably bruteforce it within 3 tries in the 'afternoon' time range.

 Hence I started with `1300-1500`, because it cannot include the noon hour given the shadow.
 It was wrong.
 Then I tried `1400-1600`.
 Wrong.